 Pros and Cons of Buying a House

-Alternatively, here are some pros and cons of buying a house to consider:
+Buying a house may seem more straightforward and less strenuous than building, but existing homes often come with their limitations and issues.
+Alternatively, here are some pros and cons of buying a house to consider.

-Quicker move-in: When you buy a house, you’re able to close and move in relatively quickly.
-Some sellers request quick closes in 30 days; however, the average time to close is about 45 days.
+Quicker move-in: When you buy a house, you can close and move in relatively quickly.
+Some sellers request temporary closes in 30 days; however, the average time to complete is about 45 days.

-Ability to negotiate: Negotiation isn’t possible in all markets, but individual sellers are usually more willing to negotiate than builders that are typically trying to maximize the profit of their build.
+Ability to negotiate: Negotiation isn’t possible in all markets, but individual sellers are sometimes more willing to negotiate than builders that are typically trying to maximize the profit of their build.

-Expensive maintenance: Depending on the age of the home, maintenance and repairs can be extremely expensive.
-For example, you might have to replace the roof or the heating, ventilation, and air conditioning (HVAC) system soon after moving in, spending thousands of dollars out of pocket in the process.
+Expensive maintenance: Maintenance and repairs can be extremely expensive, depending on the age of the home.
+For example, you might have to replace the roof or the heating, ventilation, and air conditioning (HVAC) system soon after moving in, spending thousands of dollars out of pocket.

-Intense competition: Securing a contract on an existing home can be extremely challenging if you’re in a competitive market.
-Buyers are constantly beat out by corporations and investors who are able to offer cash well over the asking price and waive all contingencies.
+Intense competition: Securing a contract on an existing home can be highly challenging if you’re in a competitive market.
+Buyers may have to bid against lots of others seeking the same homes.

-More compromises: Since you’re not able to customize your home ahead of time, you might have to make more compromises.
+More compromises: Since you cannot customize your home ahead of time, you might have to make more compromises.
 For example, if you like white cabinet kitchens, you might have to buy a house with a darker kitchen and change it later on.
-Or if you want wood floors, you might have to buy a house with carpet and make the switch yourself.
+Or, if you want hardwood floors, you might have to buy a home with laminate floors and make the switch yourself.